 Best Budget Components for CAD Workstation PC

 Here are the best budget components that you can get for building a budget workstation desktop for SolidWorks, AutoCAD, Autodesk Maya, 3D Graphics Softwares / Animation Softwares or other CAD / CAE software that are used for engineering and designing work.

 Intel Core i5-8600K

 CPU or Processor is the main component of any PC whether it is a gaming PC or a workstation PC.
-For gaming you can settle for an average processor but for CAD or CAE softwares like SolidWorks, Maya, AutoCAD, you need a pretty powerful processor even if you are on budget.
-Here for CPU, I have chosen Intel Core i5 8600K Processor which is a 6-Core Hexa-core processor having 9MB cache and base / boost clock speed of 3.6 GHz and 4.30 GHz.
+For gaming, you can settle for an average processor but for CAD or CAE software like SolidWorks, Maya, AutoCAD, you need a pretty powerful processor even if you are on a budget.
+Here for CPU, I have chosen Intel Core i5 8600K Processor which is a 6-Core Hexa-core processor having 9MB cache and base/boost clock speed of 3.6 GHz and 4.30 GHz.

 |Intel Core i5-8600K Processor Specifications|

 |Clock Speed||3.60 GHz / 4.30 GHz (Base / Turbo)|

 |Graphics||Intel UHD Graphics 630|